 Those who have been through training are able to be prepared when the worst situations strike.
-Through a PALS course in Orange County, healthcare workers can rest assured that they are receiving training that meets AHA guidelines.
-Important to note, many workers are also interested in ACLS certification.
+Through a PALS course in Orange County, healthcare workers can rest assured that they are receiving training that meets the AHA guidelines.
+It is also important to note, many workers are also interested in advanced cardiac life support advanced cardiac life support (ACLS) certification.

 In the class, students are trained through simulated pediatric emergency situations.
 These life-like simulations provide an unmatched training environment that gives individuals the full confidence of knowing that they are prepared for any pediatric distress scenario.

 Once the training has been completed, you will receive your certification.
 This will meet the requirements of your employer and shows that you are skilled in this information.
-The PALS certification lasts for a specified amount of time and then must be renewed through re-certification classes.
-For those caring for children,this is a training that is essential.
+The PALS certification lasts for two years and then must be renewed through re-certification classes.
+For those caring for children, this is a training that is essential.

 Why Should You Enroll in PALS Training?